-- For thin gauge, specialized rolling mills are used to achieve uniform cross-strip thickness and flawless surfaces on Si-Fe down to 0.001" (0.025 mm). - Arnold does, incidentally, roll other alloys to as little as 85 millionths of an inch (0.000085") on Sendzimir mills. - The Sendzimir mill uses small diameter rolls to reduce the strip thickness.
+- For thin gauge, specialized rolling mills are used to achieve uniform cross-strip thickness and flawless surfaces on Si-Fe down to 0.001" (0.025 mm). - Arnold does, incidentally, roll other alloys to less than 85 millionths of an inch (0.000085" or 0.0022 mm, 2.2 microns) on Sendzimir mills. - The Sendzimir mill uses small diameter rolls to reduce the strip thickness.
 The small rolls are backed-up by larger rolls to eliminate bending of the small rolls under intense compressive stress. - The use of small diameter inner rolls is required to apply the very high contact pressures required to compress the sheet thickness while it is being stretched by the powerful drive and take-up motors.